 The ultimate goal of the various yoga postures, for example, is to prepare a person for indoctrination according to Hindu teachings.
 Specifically, the postures are meant to help a person achieve what several of the Indian religions call moksha, a concept that can loosely be described as “letting go.”
 It involves separating oneself from the “attachments” and “distractions” that supposedly propel the cycle of reincarnation.
 The Christian devotion to Christ can be considered, in these religions, one such attachment.
 A belief in salvation, specifically with regard to the bodily resurrection upon the Second Coming, can be considered one such distraction.
 Yoga is not meant to rid a person merely of stress, worries, or tension—the purposes for which many Westerners are inclined to turn to it.
 Ultimately, it will rid him of everything the Christian Gospel teaches about resurrection, immortality, and eternity.

 Thus, the Christian who practices yoga for exercise or relief from stress faces a heavy spiritual conflict, because its postures clearly are not meant to unite a person with Christ.
 Some Christians are under the incorrect assumption that an existing relationship with Christ can be strengthened by the practice of yoga, namely by mingling its poses with Christian beliefs and musings.
-The blessed Father Seraphim Rose confirms that this is not, in fact, the case:
+Father Seraphim Rose confirms that this is not, in fact, the case:

 Just as yoga postures are inseparable from their Hindu roots, meditation cannot be separated from its roots in Hinduism, Buddhism, Jainism, or Taoism.17 Like Christians who practice yoga, Christians who meditate often claim, incorrectly, that it can bring them closer to Christ.
 However, the Orthodox understanding is that the very "enlightenment" that meditation brings, the conclusions about reality and the existence of God, are lessons taught almost exclusively by demons18—the exceptions being the teachers leading the meditation sessions, whose “wisdom” is also of the demons.
 This false sense of wisdom is the result of the mind becoming suggestible enough to believe any message that it encounters.
 Simply put, if meditating Christians experience visions, they assume that those visions are holy; they believe that they are communing with the Lord and His hosts, yet, in reality, they are conversing with the minions of hell.
 “And no marvel; for even Satan fashioneth himself into an angel of light.”19